ksonex777-pixel/code-api/README.md

 getShieldAmount(entityId: EntityId): number

 /**
- * Set the current shield of an entity.
+ * Set the current shield of a lifeform.
  *
- * @param entityId
+ * @param lifeformId
  * @param newShieldAmount
  */
-setShieldAmount(entityId: EntityId, newShieldAmount: number): void
+setShieldAmount(lifeformId: LifeformId, newShieldAmount: number): void

 /**
  * Get the current health of an entity.